-Tenterfield is known as the home of the famous singer Peter Allen, as well as being the "Birthplace of the Nation": Sir Henry Parkes delivered his famous Federation Speech in the Tenterfield School of Arts on 24 October 1889 which ultimately led to the Federation of Australian States in 1901.
+Tenterfield is known as the "Birthplace of the Nation": Sir Henry Parkes delivered his famous Federation Speech in the Tenterfield School of Arts on 24 October 1889 which ultimately led to the Federation of Australian States in 1901.
 As one of the country's most historically significant settlements, Tenterfield offers a large variety of colonial heritage visitor experiences, including the School of Arts, Railway Station and Stannum House.
 The famous Tenterfield Saddlery, immortalised in song by Peter Allen, is located here and the central business district of Tenterfield is abundant with preserved historic buildings.